At a Glance

 - Benefits: Enjoy £12.26ph, day shifts, 24 days leave, pension contributions, and sick pay.

-- Why this job: Be part of a dynamic team, enhance your skills, and contribute to high-quality engineering.
+- Why this job: Be part of a dynamic team, enhance your skills, and contribute to quality engineering.

-- Qualifications: No specific experience required; just a keen eye for detail and a passion for assembly.
+- Qualifications: No specific experience required; just a passion for hands-on work and learning.

 - Other info: Work in a clean, safe environment with a supportive team culture.